kryops/rollup-plugin-gzip/README.md

 Creates a compressed `.gz` artifact for your Rollup bundle.

-## Compatibility Notes

-For specific versions of rollup, use the following versions of this plugin:
+**COMPATIBILITY NOTE**: Version 2.x is compatible with rollup 0.60 and above!
+For older versions of rollup, use version 1.x of this plugin.

--   Rollup >= 1.0.0: Version 3.x
--   Rollup >= 0.60 and <= 1.0.0: Version 2.x
--   Rollup < 0.60: Version 1.x

 ## Installation